drhoffmann/docsify-swimlanes-io/README.md

-docsify-swimlanes-io is a [docsify](https://github.com/docsifyjs/docsify/) plugin that let you render [swimlanes.io](https://swimlanes.io) sequence diagrams in docsify.
+docsify-swimlanes-io is a [docsify](https://github.com/docsifyjs/docsify/) plugin that let you embed [swimlanes.io](https://swimlanes.io) sequence diagrams in docsify.

 ## How to use